 Homework will be assigned (announced electronically on Courseweb) regularly.
-You are strongly encouraged to discuss the homework problems with each other (copying other people's work or from online sources is, of course, strictly forbidden).
 When you turn in your assignment, show all your work.
 Do not skip intermediate steps.
 Do not try to save paper.
-Your pictures/plots/sketches should be large size.
+Your pictures/plots/sketches must be large size.
 Do not turn in your scratch paper.
 Be neat.
 Do not e-mail your work to me (unless I request this).
 Make it easy for whoever grades your work to figure out what you have done.
 Show ALL steps, do NOT assume that some of the steps are "obvious" or "trivial".
-Copying from any solution manual will have most severe consequences associated with this.
-Recently, there have been instances of students expelled for such violations of academic integrity.
+Points will be taken off for insufficient explanations and/or difficult-to-read work.
+This applies even more so to the exams.
 Attend office hours.
 Take notes in class.
 The solutions to the homework problems will be posted on Courseweb.
-Before you ask questions of the type "what's wrong with (every single step) of my solution?", study the solutions, understand how to do the problem, do it from scratch and, if you are unable to solve the problem after that, come to office hours / ask me to help, so I can explain the (posted) solution to you.
+Before you ask questions of the type "what's wrong with (every single step) of my solution?", study posted solutions, understand how to do the problem, do it from scratch and, if you are unable to solve the problem after that, come to office hours / ask me to help, so I can explain the solution to you.
 I do not normally explain what's wrong with individual wrong solutions, rather, I explain how the problem should (or could) be solved.